MitoSegNet/MitoS-segmentation-tool/README.md

 To download the MitoS (CPU) for Linux tool visit https://zenodo.org/record/3556714#.XeAHUdV7lPY

+## Bug found in Advanced Mode, Create augmented data

+The software currently cannot automatically create a list of possible tile sizes if the input image is of equal x and y dimensions.
+The bug has already been fixed in the Python code but not yet in the executable files.

 ## Note for Linux usage

 The files for Linux have no extension and this should either be kept that way or if needed the .sh suffix can be added.
 It is recommended to execute the files in the terminal to get additional information in addition to running the graphical user interface.